 Some children's products are protected by standards: baby carriers, changing units, safety barriers etc. However, some products, even if not intended specifically for children, may be mistaken for a toy and pose a risk to them.
 The European Commission makes sure children are protected.

 An example of these child-attractive products is lighters.
 Regularly updated standards ensure that only child-resistant lighters are permitted on the EU market.

 Another example is products that look like food and can therefore also be harmful to children.
 The directive on dangerous imitations prohibits the production, import and marketing of non-edible products that look like foodstuffs, such as soaps, candles and other decorative articles.

 Internal blinds, corded window coverings and safety devices can be dangerous for children because of the risk of strangulation.

 The Commission requested from the European standardisation organisations to develop a new standard that was developed in 2014.
 Window blinds now need to either have no chords or they need to be equipped with a safety device.

 Mandates for new standards addressed to European Standardisation Organisations are regularly introduced by the European Commission.

-Information campaigns the European Commission has participated in include
+Information campaigns organised by the European Commission or in which the European Commission has participated: